 A decade ago, shoppers who wanted to buy something from an online store had no choice but to browse to the retailer’s site on their desktop computer.
 Today, they are more likely to visit the store on their phone through a native application, a progressive web app, or a traditional server-rendered app.
 Or perhaps they… Continue reading →

 The year of content has passed.
 That doesn’t mean it’s not still a priority, it just means that other areas are starting to require more attention.
 The adoption of omnichannel, the creation of unique and memorable purchasing experiences, and the creation and delivery of content in the best way possible.
 This year’s IRCE saw all… Continue reading →

 It’s time for our monthly roundup!
 If you’re looking for the same great articles the rest of the year, follow us on Twitter, Facebook, and Google+.
 Enjoy and let us know if we missed anything important in the comment section.
-WordPress and WooCommerce Block Editor Now in Beta for WordPress Mobile Apps – “For… Continue reading →
+WordPress and WooCommerce Increase Sales With These Market Expansion Strategies – There are five key… Continue reading →